 One issue many remote workers face is the feeling of being isolated and lonely.
 As previously mentioned, leaders need to check in with their workers, whether they are in the office next door or working from their homes.

-Establish a scheduled check-in with individual employees and with the team and have the same level of discussions you would have if they were in the office or conference room down the hall.
-Predictable (scheduled) check-ins are more important than frequent ones.
+Establish a scheduled check-in with individual employees and with the team.
+Have the same level of discussions you would have if they were in the office or conference room down the hall.
+Scheduled check-ins are more important than frequent ones.
 Also, it doesn’t have to be all about work!
 Making small talk can be greatly beneficial as well as having team-oriented virtual events to hang out or even celebrate a coworkers birthday.

 Even more importantly, it is critical that leaders communicate all expectations of being a remote worker.
 Working remotely doesn’t mean disregarding rules, policies, and procedures.
 Certainly, some may need to be relaxed due to working remotely, but most will not be impacted.
 Clear communication is essential – not just verbally, but in written form as well.